toluaj/url-shortener-client/README.md

 Shorten your urls.
-This website is hosted at https://bitty-url.netlify.app/
+Built with React.js